iCloud: My Photo Stream overview

 On your iOS 7 device, in the Photos app

 On your iOS 8 device, in the Photos app (when iCloud Photo Library is not turned on)

 On your Windows computer, in the Pictures Library

-On your iOS 8.1 device (when iCloud Photo Library beta is turned on), your most recent photos are uploaded to iCloud and appear in All Photos in the Photos app.
+On your iOS 8.1 device (when iCloud Photo Library is turned on), your most recent photos are uploaded to iCloud and appear in All Photos in the Photos app.

 To conserve storage space, My Photo Stream keeps only your latest 1000 photos on your iPhone, iPad, or iPod touch.
 On your Mac and Windows computers, every picture from your photo stream can be automatically downloaded and kept permanently.

 You can also set up your Mac and Windows computers so your new photos appear in a My Photo Stream album.
 Your computer has more storage than your iOS device and can automatically import all photos from My Photo Stream to your photo library.